input-output-hk/cardano-node-wiki/Benchmarking.md

   avg  0.01 0.041 0.013 0.080 20.9 0.051 37.
 22. 15.
 0.0 13.
 5016.
 4983.
 2087.
 468.1 12.62 178.0
 ```

-Let's explore how we can extract some valuable data from it.
+Let's explore how to extract some valuable data from it.

 ```
         ...
 CPU ...